CCS-Consulting-Cooperative/governing_documents/bylaws-intro.md

 ## 📝 Amendments

 This document may be amended or revised from time to time.
-Amendments require the approval of [Percentage/Number] of the members and will be communicated through official channels.
+Amendments require the approval of 75% of the members and will be communicated through official channels.

 ## ⚖️ Dispute Resolution

-In the event of a dispute among members, [Company Name] promotes the use of mediation or arbitration to resolve conflicts in a fair and efficient manner.
+In the event of a dispute among members, CCS promotes the use of mediation or arbitration to resolve conflicts in a fair and efficient manner.

 ## 📚 Governing Law

-This legal document is governed by the laws of [Jurisdiction].
-Any legal proceedings related to this document shall take place in the courts of [Jurisdiction].
+This legal document is governed by the laws of Minnesota.
+Any legal proceedings related to this document shall take place in the courts of Minnesota.